learn-co-curriculum/programming-univbasics-4-block-parameters/README.md

 - Define a code block
 - Recognize block parameters
 - Utilize block parameters with `do...end`
-- Incorporate block parameters into loops for arrays
+- Incorporate block parameters into loops for `Array`s

 ## Introduction